 Mariano Pensotti / Grupo Marea

-A unique form of Gesamtkunstwerk combining acting, lighting and film: Mariano Pensotti builds a village into the Haus der Berliner Festspiele.
+A unique form of Gesamtkunstwerk combining acting, installation and music: Mariano Pensotti builds a village into the Haus der Berliner Festspiele.

 - 6 h

 - In German and Spanish, with German surtitles

 It’s as if all the fragments of Büchner’s play “Woyzeck” were being performed simultaneously in a vast hall.
 Spectators move between locations and connect the scenes together into a play of their own.
 Something like this, only with a contemporary story, is what happens in the performance of Mariano Pensotti’s grand parable about the growth of Argentinian society: “Diamante” is a model play about a model society.
 In a walk-through environment of elaborately co-ordinated scenes performed in parallel the audience experience social change in a workers’ settlement on the edge of the jungle.
 This is a special place: around 100 years ago, according to this fiction by writer, film director and theatremaker Mariano Pensotti, it was constructed in northern Argentina by the German industrialist Emil Hügel for his coal and steel company “Goodwind”.

 Now Diamante is a kind of Silicon Valley in the jungle and the audience of this play encounter its inhabitants in the Festspielhaus in between their homes – they live and party with them, spend six hours watching them for like their own neighbours and see how in the course of a year this model society turns into a place of violence: communal physical exercises and community concerts give way to hold-ups and xenophobia.
 The factory’s proud workers gradually become service providers, the sense of community disappears and young people start to look for their own forms of escape.